Cuba Visa and Passport Requirements

 All visitors to Cuba are required to prove they have travel insurance covering medical expenses from approved foreign companies during their period of stay, or they will have to buy it from Cuban vendors on arrival in the country.
 US travel insurance policies are not accepted.

 Extension of stay

-You can extend your tourist card by an additional 30 days with the immigration department.
+You can extend your tourist card by an additional 30 days with the immigration office.